Updated: June 2, 2014

 Dating: it can be hard on both the psyche and the liver.
-If you’re trying to find love this summer but are sick of dimly lit bars and rejection, try embarking on an outdoor adventure with your potential partner.
+If you’re trying to find love, but are sick of dimly lit bars and rejection, try embarking on an outdoor adventure with your potential partner.
 The upsides of doing something active and outdoors are endless: you seem cool and original; you get to wear sunglasses; you can test your date’s physical and mental fortitude and you are already having fun so it really doesn’t matter if all they talk about is their ex.
 If, in the end, you can’t find someone you feel all mushy in the stomach about, you can always take yourself on any of these dates.

 1. Bike Ride to Tiburon